AndyPook/a6k.hugo/content/cv/ovalmoney/index.md

 projectUrl: https://ovalmoney.com
 ---

+Fractional Investment project:
-System to process user orders for financial instruments.
+A system to process user orders for financial instruments in partial amounts.

 Partly a modernisation project.
 Placing streaming api’s in front of legacy feeds.
-The order processing system written using akka.net
+The core order processing system written using akka.net.
+Various services to integrate with pricing; 3rd party buy/sell and account/bank operations; interact with in-house systems to tie it all together.

-dotnet 6/7 with aspnetcore; akka.net; kafka; postgresql; sql server; custom sockets.
+dotnet 6/7 with aspnetcore, akka.net; kafka; postgresql; sql server.
 Hosted with kubernetes in AWS.
 CI-CD using gitlab, helm, argocd